HECTORalvarado/CRUD-fastApi/README.md

 `pip install -r requirements.txt`

 ## Run the project
-To run the project, yse the following comand
+To run the project, use the following comand

-`uvicorn main:app --reload`
+`uvicorn app:app --reload`

 The app will run on `localhost:8000/students`